• Home

 TickTick is a fast-growing task list app that offers a wide array of features on just about every platform you can imagine.
 Adding tasks is quick thanks to natural language processing.
 There's also a universal keyboard shortcut offered on the desktop versions and pinned notifications and widgets on mobile, which makes it quick to add a task before getting back to what you're doing.
 Tasks can be organized using lists, tags, due dates, and priorities, and there's also the ability to add subtasks to any task.

-TickTick offers all of this with apps that feel native—the macOS version is distinct from the Windows version, for example, in ways that make sense given the differences between those two systems.
+TickTick offers all of this with apps that feel native—the Mac version is distinct from the Windows version, for example, in ways that make sense given the differences between those two systems.
 TickTick also offers a few features that are above and beyond what other task tracking apps offer.

 With TickTick's Zapier integration, you can connect TickTick to the other tools in your tech stack to automatically create tasks whenever you get new leads, deals, or emails.
 Learn how to automate TickTick with Zapier, or get started with one of these pre-made workflows.